floatinghotpot/cordova-admobsdk/README.md

 ## Google Mobile Ads SDK for Cordova

-This cordova plugin adds Google Mobile Ads SDK to Cordova projects, mainly as dependency of other plugins.
+This cordova plugin adds Google Mobile Ads SDK to Cordova projects, mainly as dependency for other plugins.

 ## Platform Versions